sofiamatulis/pixlee-instagram/README.md

    <br>What I would improve: <br>

-   With more time I would have made a more in depth search function and a better interface for the user.
+  * More in depth search function
+  * A better interface for the user

    Documentation: